TheKenetics/Namer2.8/README.md

 If two or more objects are selected, Multi Object Rename will appear in the Item panel.
 Type in a name and press the Multi Object Rename button to name multiple objects at once.
 The objects will be named like "NewName", "NewName.001", "NewName.002", and so on.

+## Credit
+The Item panel is based on the Blender 2.79b Item panel.